Supplementary data: Ontario

 Topic: Improving access to timely care for people who need to travel between jurisdictions

-Title of image: Number of patients who received funding approval under the Ontario Health Insurance Plan for cancer treatment outside of Canada
+Title of image: Number of patients who received funding approval under the Ontario Health Insurance Plan for cancer treatment outside of Canada, by fiscal year

 Caveats/limitations: The COVID-19 pandemic may have affected service provision.